Offseason Options, Pt. 1: RFA Defensemen

 3) Braydon Coburn (PHI)

 After being moved to the Flyers for Alexei Zhitnik back in 2007, Coburn seemed to have a breakout year in 2007-2008, posting 9G 27A and a +17.
 Since then, he's come back to Earth a bit, posting a 28 point season in '08-'09 and a 19 point season in '09-10.
 Perhaps he simply hasn't meshed into Philly in the long term, particularly with the switch to Peter Laviolette's system.
 Interestingly enough, near the end of the season, Philly GM Paul Holmgren stated that he'd sent Coburn's agent a contract for a 2 year extension, and Coburn's agent didn't feel the offer was worth forwarding to his client.
-If what Coburn really needs is a change of scenery (and really, has getting out of Philly ever really been bad for anyone?), perhaps the Jackets can offer Coburn a clean slate in hopes of bringing him back to his 2007-2008 form.
+If what Coburn really needs is a change of scenery (and really, has getting out of Philly ever been bad for anyone?), perhaps the Jackets can offer Coburn a clean slate in hopes of bringing him back to his 2007-2008 form.

 4) Paul Ranger (TBL)